Lecture June 5th 6:00 to 7:30

 Current membership count:

-(Singles 83 Couples 135)
+(Singles 88 Couples 137)

-Lecture #3 "The Yorktown Formation" (Looking for a presenter)
+Aug ??
+Lecture "The Yorktown Formation"

 Oct 7 Sturgeon in Virginia waters Dr. Eric Hilton (MBRC)